 Get these things right and you’ll notice that the beard looks better and feels more comfortable as you grow it out way beyond the 6-week mark.

-Beard brushing has a lot of benefits, but it’s important to choose the right type of brush.
+Beard brushing its benefits, but it’s important to choose the right type of brush.

 Stick to boar bristle brushes.
-Boar hair actually has a pretty similar texture to beard hair and glides through it quite effortlessly as a result.
+Boar hair actually has a pretty similar texture to beard hair and glides through it well as a result.

 Combing is less essential than brushing at the 6-week mark but can still be useful.
 It has different benefits – mainly detangling and styling.

-Running a comb through the beard once a day can be helpful if you feel as though the deeper hairs start to knot up.
+Running a comb through the beard can be helpful if you feel as though the deeper hairs start to knot up.

 It’s great for on-the-go styling and is just a pretty cool grooming tool to own.